openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 Such dimensions automatically treated as dynamic ones.
 So you don't need to call reshape if undefined dimensions are already configured in the original model or in the IR file.

-If the input model has undefined dimensions that you are not going to change during the inference, you can set them to static values, using the same `reshape` method of the model.
+If the input model has undefined dimensions that you are not going to change during the inference, it is recommended to set them to static values, using the same `reshape` method of the model.
 From the API perspective any combination of dynamic and static dimensions can be configured.

-Model Optimizer provides capability to reshape the model during the conversion, including specifying dynamic dimensions.
+Model Optimizer provides identical capability to reshape the model during the conversion, including specifying dynamic dimensions.
 Use this capability to save time on calling `reshape` method in the end application.
 To get information about setting input shapes using Model Optimizer, refer to [Setting Input Shapes](../MO_DG/prepare_model/convert_model/Converting_Model.md)